rod-meaney/cp-led-matrix/README.md

 ### Start coding on the device and get used to writing code
 Google _getting started raspberry pi pico_.
 Follow the bouncing ball on a tutorial like [Getting started with Raspberry Pi Pico](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico) which
 * Install Thonny (Adafruit also has [Mu Editor](https://codewith.mu/), I thought Thonny was simpler)
 * Use Thonny to code on the device and understand the principles.
-I just got the led on the Pico flashing befoe I moved on.
+I just got the led on the Pico flashing before I moved on.

 ## Install CircuitPython and dependencies
 You are going to delete all you have done on the Pico up until now and install CricuitPython